shalikadulaj/IoT-Mini-Project-2-Data-Engineering-in-IoT-Pipeline/README.md

 Median filtering is a non-linear digital filtering technique, often used to remove noise from a signal or image.
 It is particularly effective at removing 'salt and pepper' type noise and can preserve edges while reducing random noise.
 The median filter works by sliding a window over the data, replacing each entry with the median of neighboring entries.
 The size of the window determines the extent of smoothing: a larger window leads to more smoothing.

 median filtering is applied in the context of IoT sensor data processing, specifically for handling outliers in temperature and pressure data.
-Here's how it works in your code:
+Here's how it works in our code:

 1. **Identification of Outliers**: our modal calculates the Z-score for each new temperature or pressure reading.
 If the absolute value of a Z-score is greater than 3, the reading is considered an outlier.
 This is based on the statistical rule of thumb that most (99.7%) data points should fall within three standard deviations from the mean in a normal distribution.